 - Open Network preferences (choose View > Network), select your active connection, then click Advanced.

 - Click the WINS tab, then enter the workgroup name used by the Windows computer.

 - If you don’t know the workgroup name, on the Windows computer open Control Panel > System and Security > System.
 (Windows computers normally use either WORKGROUP or MSHOME.)

 - Click OK, then click Apply.

 Adding Your Mac Device(s)

-(Mac IDE users you will already have a "Local" device added automatically by GMS2, so you don't need to create a new device unless you actually have other physical Macs you'd like to target as build machines.)
+(Mac IDE users you will already have a "Local" device added automatically by GameMaker, so you don't need to create a new device unless you actually have other physical Macs you'd like to target as build machines.)

-Back in GameMaker Studio 2 and in Target Manager, you can see that there is a section marked Devices.
+Back in GameMaker and in Target Manager, you can see that there is a section marked Devices.
 You will need to supply at least one Mac device, so click the small "pencil" button:

 This opens the macOS section of Device Manager, where you can add one or more Macs to use as build machines.
 Click the Add New Device button and then fill out the details (below you can see an example of what information is expected):